Galaxy rotation curve: History

+determined the rotation speed within the central region of Andromeda.
+His findings were represented by the formula $\displaystyle V_c = -0.48 r - 316$, where $V_c$ is the measured circular speed (in km/s) at a distance $r$ from the center of Andromeda's bulge.
+The results indicated that the central part of the galaxy rotates at a constant angular speed.

 In 1932, Jan Hendrik Oort became the first to report that measurements of the stars in the solar neighborhood indicated that they moved faster than expected when a mass distribution based upon visible matter was assumed, but these measurements were later determined to be essentially erroneous.
 In 1939, Horace Babcock reported in his PhD thesis measurements of the rotation curve for Andromeda which suggested that the mass-to-luminosity ratio increases radially.
 He attributed that to either the absorption of light within the galaxy or to modified dynamics in the outer portions of the spiral and not to any form of missing matter.
-Babcock's measurements turned out to disagree substantially with those found later, and the first measurement of an extended rotation curve in good agreement with modern data was published in 1957 by Henk van de Hulst and collaborators, who studied M31 with the newly commissioned Dwingeloo 25 meter telescope.
+Babcock's measurements turned out to disagree substantially with those found later, and the first measurement of an extended rotation curve in good agreement with modern data was published in 1957 by Henk van de Hulst and collaborators, who studied M31 with the Dwingeloo Radio Observatory's newly commissioned 25-meter radio telescope.
 A companion paper by Maarten Schmidt showed that this rotation curve could be fit by a flattened mass distribution more extensive than the light.
 In 1959, Louise Volders used the same telescope to demonstrate that the spiral galaxy M33 also does not spin as expected according to Keplerian dynamics.

 Reporting on NGC 3115, Jan Oort wrote that "the distribution of mass in the system appears to bear almost no relation to that of light... one finds the ratio of mass to light in the outer parts of NGC 3115 to be about 250".
 On page 302–303 of his journal article, he wrote that "The strongly condensed luminous system appears imbedded in a large and more or less homogeneous mass of great density" and although he went on to speculate that this mass may be either extremely faint dwarf stars or interstellar gas and dust, he had clearly detected the dark matter halo of this galaxy.

 The Carnegie telescope (Carnegie Double Astrograph) was intended to study this problem of Galactic rotation.

+Oort also did work on motion inside the Milky Way, and tried to determine what are known as the Oort constants, but did not find very accurate values.
+With space telescopes like Hipparcos and Gaia it has been possible to study the rotation of the Milky Way much more accurately.